mypaint/website/pages/docs/manuals/v1.2.0/ui/_index.md

 +++
 title = "User Interface"
-summary = "This page provides an overview of the layout and details in MyPaint's UI"
+weight = 10
 +++

+This page provides an overview of the layout and details in MyPaint's UI